Scurvy: 20th century

 By the early 20th century, when Robert Falcon Scott made his first expedition to the Antarctic (1901–1904), the prevailing theory was that scurvy was caused by "ptomaine poisoning", particularly in tinned meat.
 However, Scott discovered that a diet of fresh meat from Antarctic seals cured scurvy before any fatalities occurred.
 But while he saw fresh meat as a cure for scurvy, he remained confused about its underlying causes.

-In 1907, an animal model which would eventually help to isolate and identify the "antiscorbutic factor" was discovered.
+In 1907, an animal model that would eventually help to isolate and identify the "antiscorbutic factor" was discovered.
 Axel Holst and Theodor Frølich, two Norwegian physicians studying shipboard beriberi contracted by ship's crews in the Norwegian Fishing Fleet, wanted a small test mammal to substitute for the pigeons then used in beriberi research.
 They fed guinea pigs their test diet of grains and flour, which had earlier produced beriberi in their pigeons, and were surprised when classic scurvy resulted instead.
 This was a serendipitous choice of animal.
 Until that time, scurvy had not been observed in any organism apart from humans and had been considered an exclusively human disease.
-Certain birds, mammals, and fish are susceptible to scurvy, but pigeons are unaffected, since they can synthesize ascorbic acid internally.
+Certain birds, mammals, and fish are susceptible to scurvy, but pigeons are unaffected since they can synthesize ascorbic acid internally.
 Holst and Frølich found they could cure scurvy in guinea pigs with the addition of various fresh foods and extracts.
 This discovery of an animal experimental model for scurvy, which was made even before the essential idea of "vitamins" in foods had been put forward, has been called the single most important piece of vitamin C research.

 In 1915, New Zealand troops in the Gallipoli Campaign had a lack of vitamin C in their diet which caused many of the soldiers to contract scurvy.
-It is thought that scurvy is one of many reasons that the Allied attack on Gallipoli failed.

-Vilhjalmur Stefansson, an arctic explorer who had lived among the Inuit, proved that the all-meat diet they consumed did not lead to vitamin deficiencies.
+Vilhjalmur Stefansson, an Arctic explorer who had lived among the Inuit, proved that the all-meat diet they consumed did not lead to vitamin deficiencies.
 He participated in a study in New York's Bellevue Hospital in February 1928, where he and a companion ate only meat for a year while under close medical observation, yet remained in good health.

 In 1927, Hungarian biochemist Albert Szent-Györgyi isolated a compound he called "hexuronic acid".
 Szent-Györgyi suspected hexuronic acid, which he had isolated from adrenal glands, to be the antiscorbutic agent, but he could not prove it without an animal-deficiency model.
 In 1932, the connection between hexuronic acid and scurvy was finally proven by American researcher Charles Glen King of the University of Pittsburgh.
 King's laboratory was given some hexuronic acid by Szent-Györgyi and soon established that it was the sought-after anti-scorbutic agent.
 Because of this, hexuronic acid was subsequently renamed ascorbic acid.